Ei3-kw/Grimalkin/README.md

 - To find the scripts that were developed to produce the game please go to **_/Grimalkin/Assets/Scripts_**

 ## code guide
+the code base can be split into 4 main parts, Player scripts, Interaction scripts, UI scripts and Miscellanies scripts.
+This section will explain what each part dose and list the script that belong to them.

+- ### __Player__:
-- __Player scripts__: scripts that handle general player input and game progression
+   scripts that handle general player input including biosensor, mouse and keyboard then process them and also handles game progression
   - player_controller.cs
   - player_observer.cs
   - story_controller.cs

-- __Interaction scripts__ : scripts that execute a specific interaction
+- ### __Interaction scripts__ :
+  scripts that execute a specific interaction, these scripts get enabled by the story_controller as the story progress.
   - alarm tablet - all files that start with AT_
   - online shopping - all files that start with OS_
   - passcode phone - all files that start with PP_
   - SM_phone_controller.cs
   - demo_object_controller.cs
   - demo_profile_controller.cs
-- __UI scripts__: scripts that handle GUI interactions
+- ###  __UI scripts__:
+   scripts that handle GUI interactions
   - UI_notification_controller.cs
   - UI_pause_menu_controller.cs
-- __Miscellanies scripts__ : short utility scripts, used to serve one function
+- ### __Miscellanies scripts__ :
+   short utility scripts, used to serve one function or interface with other scripts
   - door_hover_controler.cs
   - door_sliding_controller.cs
   - bed_controller.cs